- How does theology effectively contribute in an increasingly scientific and high-tech world?

 To accelerate progress, theological inquiry should use all of the relevant intellectual resources available, perhaps especially findings, theories, and methods from the sciences.

-What is Sciences-Engaged Theology?
+What is Sciences-Integrated Theology?

-Sciences-Engaged Theology is a portfolio of projects and programs designed to develop the talent pool of sciences-informed theologians and theologically-informed scientists and get them working on integrative projects.
+Sciences-Integrated Theology is a portfolio of projects and programs designed to develop the talent pool of sciences-informed theologians and theologically-informed scientists and get them working on integrative projects.
 But it’s not only about the people.
 It’s also about the ideas.
 In some cases, new intellectual frameworks will help guide this integration.
 Theological inquiry will benefit from a greater range of scholarly tools and will, in turn, stimulate new areas of scientific research.

 The aim of this initiative is not to create a new scientific sub-discipline within theology, but to see the sciences become common tools for doing theology broadly.
-Nevertheless, it may be tactical to demonstrate the utility of sciences-engaged theology through the development of specific emphases that may be regarded as subfields.
+Nevertheless, it may be tactical to demonstrate the utility of sciences-integrated theology through the development of specific emphases that may be regarded as subfields.

-Within Sciences-Engaged Theology we design projects to:
+Within Sciences-Integrated Theology we design projects to:

-- Demonstrate the utility of sciences-engaged theology.
+- Demonstrate the utility of sciences-integrated theology.

 - Develop field-building activities.